 \subsection{Comparison of the Entanglement spectra}

-This section compares the universal ratios (see Eq. \eqref{eqn:universalratios}) of the variational solutions of the previous sections to the exact ratios.
+This section compares the universal ratios (see Eq.~\eqref{eqn:universalratios}) of the variational solutions of the previous sections to the exact ratios.
 We choose $\alpha_0 = 1$ and $\alpha_1 = 5$.
-The exact ES is computed through exact diagonalization of the exact EH, given by $\hat{H}_\text{A} = - \ln \left ( \hat{\rho}_\text{A} \right ) $.\\ In the case of the TFIM, the low-lying universal ratios match the exact universal ratios better if the BW-violating Ansatz is used, as expected (see Fig. \ref{fig:spectra_TFIM}(a),(b)).
+The exact ES is computed through exact diagonalization of the exact EH, given by $\hat{H}_\text{A} = - \ln \left ( \hat{\rho}_\text{A} \right ) $.\\ In the case of the TFIM, the low-lying universal ratios match the exact universal ratios better if the BW-violating ansatz is used, as expected (see Fig. \ref{fig:spectra_TFIM} (a),(b)).

 In contrast, in the higher part of the spectrum, the universal ratios obtained via variation show significant deviations from the exact universal ratios (Fig. \ref{fig:spectra_TFIM}(b)).
-One source for this discrepancy is numerical precision: the RDM contains (eigen-)values, which are so small s.t. they cannot be accurately captured with double precision.
-Since the ES (and thus the universal ratios) are obtained by taking the logarithm of the RDM, the lowest eigenvalues of the RDM are mapped to the highest universal ratios.
+One source for this discrepancy is numerical precision: the reduced density matrix contains (eigen-)values, which are so small s.t. they cannot be accurately captured with double precision.
+Since the ES (and thus the universal ratios) are obtained by taking the logarithm of the reduced density matrix, the lowest eigenvalues of the reduced density matrix are mapped to the highest universal ratios.
 Thus, to compare the universal ratios, we focus on the first few universal ratios.
-The first ten universal ratios exhibit a mean absolute deviation from the exact universal ratios of $\overline{\increment \kappa^\text{BW}_{\alpha}} = 0.0253$ and $\overline{\increment \kappa^\text{BWV}_{\alpha}} = 0.0071$ for the Ansatz $\BW$ and $\BWV$, respectively.
-That is, the low-lying spectrum (here, the first ten universal ratios) is reconstructed more than three times more accurately on average if the BW-violating Ansatz is used.\\ The universal ratios for the XXZ model are shown in Fig. \ref{fig:spectra_XXZ}(a).
-As can be seen in Fig. \ref{fig:spectra_XXZ}(b), the low-lying spectrum is not significantly better reconstructed if the Ansatz \BWV or the Ansatz \BWV with all long-range corrections is used.
+The first ten universal ratios exhibit a mean absolute deviation from the exact universal ratios of $\overline{\increment \kappa^\text{BW}_{\alpha}} = 0.0253$ and $\overline{\increment \kappa^\text{BWV}_{\alpha}} = 0.0071$ for the ansatz $\BW$ and $\BWV$, respectively.
+That is, the low-lying spectrum (here, the first ten universal ratios) is reconstructed more than three times more accurately on average if the BW-violating ansatz is used.\\ The universal ratios for the XXZ model are shown in Fig. \ref{fig:spectra_XXZ}(a).
+Here we include the BW-violating ansatz \BWV with long range corrections (see Appendix~\ref{sec:correctionsXXZ}).
+As can be seen in Fig. \ref{fig:spectra_XXZ}(b), the low-lying spectrum is not significantly better reconstructed if the ansatz \BWV or the ansatz \BWV with all long-range corrections is used.